Large Sample Properties of Matching for Balance: Asymptotic properties of matching for balance

-Under these conditions and the existence of a matching solution, \Cref{thm:normality} establishes the asymptotic optimality of the simple difference-in-means estimator for the \gls{ATE} after matching for aggregate covariate balance.
-We note that \citet{abadie2011bias} also devise a matching estimator that is consistent at the $\sqrt{n}$-rate, but matching for balance achieve the $\sqrt{n}$-rate in a different way. \citet{abadie2011bias} correct the bias in nearest neighbor matching by positing a consistent regression model for the mean potential outcome function.
+We note that \citet{abadie2011bias} also devise a matching estimator that is consistent at the $\sqrt{n}$-rate, but matching for balance achieves the $\sqrt{n}$-rate in a different way. \citet{abadie2011bias} correct the bias in nearest neighbor matching by positing a consistent regression model for the mean potential outcome function.
 In contrast, matching for balance avoids this bias by directly balancing the observed covariates in aggregate.
-Balancing covariates in aggregate has been shown to be equivalent to nonparametric estimation of the inverse propensity score and mean potential outcome functions \citep{fan2016improving,zhao2017entropy,hirshberg2018augmented,zhao2019covariate, wang2019minimal}.
+Balancing covariates in aggregate has been shown to be equivalent to nonparametric estimation of the inverse propensity score and mean potential outcome functions \citep{fan2016improving,zhao2017entropy,hirshberg2018augmented,zhao2019covariate, wang2020minimal}.
 This nonparametric approach relieves us from positing a model for the mean potential outcome function that needs to be correctly specified.
+While \Cref{thm:normality} requires certain conditions on both the propensity score and the potential outcomes functions, it shows that the matching for balance estimator can achieve semiparametric efficiency, beyond $\sqrt{n}$-consistency.

-Finally, while the asymptotic optimality of matching for balance for general basis functions is appealing, we note that this result hinges on the existence of a matching solution for the data at hand.
-In particular, we need a matching solution to exist under the balancing conditions in \Cref{eq:matchcovbalcondition}, which may not always be the case in practice. \Cref{prop:solutionexist} provides sufficient conditions on the propensity score to guarantee this existence.
-These conditions are stronger than what is usually required for the consistency of matching estimators (with a slower-than-$\sqrt{n}$ rate).
-This may sound discouraging, but it exemplifies how matching for balance complements nearest neighbor matching.
-While nearest neighbor matching always admit a solution, \Cref{thm:normality} and \Cref{prop:solutionexist} delineate a setting where matching for balance is asymptotically optimal but nearest neighbor matching is not.
-In other words, while matching for balance does not always admit a solution, its solution is asymptotically optimal when it does admit one.
+Finally, \cite{abadie2012martingale} provide a martingale representation of a widespread nearest neighbor matching estimator and derive its asymptotic distribution.
+They decompose the estimator into a martingale term and a conditional bias term.
+Both their and our analysis require the conditional bias term to vanish in order to achieve asymptotic consistency.
+Specifically, \cite{abadie2012martingale} posit regularity conditions under which the conditional bias term converges in probability to zero. \Cref{thm:normality} utilizes the covariate balance conditions in \Cref{eq:matchcovbalcondition,eq:matchcovbalcondition_2} to ensure that the conditional bias term vanishes.